SonyCSLParis/cae-invar/README.md

-# Learning Complex Basis Functions for Invariant Signal Representations
+# Learning Complex Basis Functions for Invariant Signal Representations with the Complex Autoencoder

 PyTorch implementation of the Complex Autoencoder proposed in